nmallinar/nmallinar.github.io/_mylife/announcement_3.md

 inline: true
 ---

-Joined Pryon Inc in Brooklyn
+Joined Pryon Inc in Brooklyn as an AI Research Engineer